 * Measures taken to improve moisture management include:

 – Installing under-roof membranes designed to repel water that seeps under the shingles … hence preventing leaks.

 – Installing retaining walls and foundation grading to channel water away from the foundation and prevent damage.

-- Installing Moisture barriers inside walls to reduce condensation build-up that can damage paint, induce mold growth or damage insulation.
+– Moisture Barriers inside walls reducing condensation build-up that can damage paint, induce mold growth, or damage insulation.

-Justin Krutz blogs about a variety of home improvement topics including energy-efficient house plans and floor plans for homeowners interested in building their own dream homes.
+Justin Krutz blogs about a variety of home improvement topics including energy-efficient house plans and floor plans for homeowners.
 He has blogged for Building Moxie previously.